mseminatore/TeslaJS/README.md

-stopCharge() | terminates a charging session openChargePort() | opens the charge port openTrunk() | open the trunk or frunk remoteStart() | enables remote starting of the car resetValetPin() | reset the valet pin setChargeLimit() | sets the charge limit to a specific amount
+stopCharge() | terminates a charging session openChargePort() | opens the charge port openTrunk() | open the trunk or frunk refreshToken() | retrieve new OAuth token from refresh token remoteStart() | enables remote starting of the car resetValetPin() | reset the valet pin setChargeLimit() | sets the charge limit to a specific amount